-One of the most recognizable types of pet birds, the Amazon parrots are a delight to most who come into contact with them.
-If you're looking for some intriguing tidbits of information on the various types of Amazon parrots, then you've come to the right place -- read on to learn some insightful details on where these birds come from, what it's like to live with one, and much more.
-You may even end up deciding that you'd like to seek out more information on a particular Amazon species that you'd like to keep as a pet!
+One of the most recognizable types of pet birds, Amazon parrots are a delight to most who come into contact with them.
+If you're looking for some intriguing tidbits of information on the various types of Amazon parrots, you've come to the right place.
+You might even end up deciding that the Amazon parrot would be an ideal pet bird for you.

 01 of 05